pikapods/docs.pikapods.com/tutorials/finance/index.md

 Actual Budget is a comprehensive budgeting and expense tracking app that helps you take control of your financial health.
 Learn how to utilize its features for better financial planning and management.

-- [Part 1: Getting Started](actual-budget-1-getting-started): Begin your journey with Actual Budget by setting up your accounts, creating budgets, and tracking your expenses effectively.
+- [Part 1: Basics](actual-1-basics): Begin your journey with Actual Budget by setting up your accounts, creating budgets, and tracking your expenses effectively.